KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-aqicn by gpailler](https://github.com/gpailler/MMM-aqicn)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-aqicn.js`: Replace it with `MagicMirror²`.

 ### [MMM-AquareaSmartCloud by martinburheimtingstad](https://github.com/martinburheimtingstad/MMM-AquareaSmartCloud)

 1. `package.json` issue: No repository field.
-2. No keywords in 'package.json'.
-We would use them as tags on the website.
+2. There are no keywords in 'package.json'.
+We would use them as tags on the module list page.
 3. No image found.
 4. Typo: Found `Magic Mirror` in file `MMM-AquareaSmartCloud.js`: Replace it with `MagicMirror²`.
 5. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.